Florida Atlantic Owls men's basketball: NCAA tournament results

-The Owls have appeared in the NCAA tournament two times.
-Their record is 2–1.
+The Owls have appeared in the NCAA tournament three times.
+Their combined record to date is 4–3.

 NIT results

-The Owls have appeared in the National Invitation Tournament (NIT) one time.
-Their record is 0–1.
+The Owls have appeared in the National Invitation Tournament (NIT) twice.
+Their record is 0–2.

 CBI results

-The Owls have appeared in the College Basketball Invitational one time.
+The Owls have appeared in the College Basketball Invitational once.
 Their combined record is 0–1.

 CollegeInsider.com Postseason Tournament (CIT) results

 The Owls have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 0–1.

+Team records

+All-time record vs. current AAC teams

+Official record (including any NCAA imposed vacates and forfeits) against all current AAC opponents as of the completion of the 2022–23 season: